James Anaya, the United Nations special reporter on indigenous peoples states that the protection of sacred sites is an urgent human rights issue.

 White Shaman Panel

 The White Shaman Panel, named for a major figure drawn in white on the rock art, is located at the mouth of the Pecos River and is dated as being 4,000 years old.
 Coahuiltecan elders and community members are examining the figures on this panel and working with archeologists who are studying this rock art.
 Elders believe that this panel has elements of the creation story of the Coahuiltecan people, and documents the pilgrimage of people who visited the ancient and sacred peyote gardens in South Texas and northern Mexico.
-Indigenous Cultures Institute is developing a lecture series on this spiritual narrative and plans to tour this presentation during 2013..
+Indigenous Cultures Institute developed a lecture series on this spiritual narrative and toured this presentation during 2013.

 Coahuiltecan Paxē Pilam Church of Tejas